-- 98. For example, the protocol of the 2016 version of the MMS report appears to set forth the hypothesis it was testing whether, when the results from the whole group of 218 study subjects were analyzed as a group, there was a statistically significant difference between the Prevagen group and the placebo control group over a variety of endpoints. - 99.
-What is also clear is that the protocol did not specify on an a priori basis that any subgroup analyses would be performed on those with no or mild cognitive decline.
-Instead, as will be discussed below, the subgroup analysis cited by Defendants was an improper post hoc analysis of the data that has the common name "data-mining" looking for a positive result when none were found per the protocol. - 100.
-While such post-hoc analyses are routinely performed, particularly when a study is negative, they are not to be relied upon for any conclusions to be derived from the study itself but, instead, at most provide new hypotheses to be subsequently tested in later RCTs. - 101.
-In particular, any efficacy analyses of sub-groups must have been pre-planned in the original protocol of the study and adequately powered to avoid false positive results. - 102.
-The sub-group analysis cited by Defendants was not pre-planned but instead was part of numerous post hoc analyses of various small subsets of study participants which Defendants performed until they found a subset they liked. - 103.
-And finally, just as important, post hoc analyses are deemed unreliable for reaching efficacy conclusions because of the risk of data mining which is what happened here. - 104.
+- 101. What is also clear is that the protocol did not specify on an a priori basis that any subgroup analyses would be performed on those with no or mild cognitive decline.
+Instead, as will be discussed below, the subgroup analysis cited by Defendants was an improper post-hoc analysis of the data that has the common name "data-mining" looking for a positive result when none were found per the protocol. - 102.
+While such post-hoc analyses are routinely performed, particularly when a study is negative, they are not to be relied upon for any conclusions to be derived from the study itself but, instead, at most provide new hypotheses to be subsequently tested in later RCTs. - 103.
+In particular, any efficacy analyses of sub-groups must have been pre-planned in the original protocol of the study and adequately powered to avoid false positive results. - 104.
+The sub-group analysis cited by Defendants was not preplanned but instead was part of numerous post hoc analyses of various small subsets of study participants which Defendants performed until they found a subset they liked. - 105.
+And finally, just as important, post-hoc analyses are deemed unreliable for reaching efficacy conclusions because of the risk of data mining which is what happened here. - 106.
 So, for example, if Defendants really believed that their post hoc analysis on this subgroup might have merit, it was incumbent upon them to conduct a high-quality RCT studying whether Prevagen provided brain health benefits to those with no or mild cognitive declines.
-That they did not do so, says much about the confidence they have in such a subgroup RCT producing any positive results.

-105. But the improper citation and reliance on the subgroup analysis by Defendants should not obscure that the results for the one hypothesis the study did test - how did Prevagen perform when the entire study group is analyzed, resulted in Defendants writing this in their 2016 published version of the MMS - "no statistically significant results were observed over the entire study population."
-And in the results section, they acknowledged that this was true for every endpoint that they studied - no statistical differences at all.
-16
+That they did not do so, says much about the confidence they have in such a subgroup RCT producing any positive results. - 107.
+But the improper citation and reliance on the subgroup analysis by Defendants should not obscure that the results for the one hypothesis the study did test - how did Prevagen perform when the entire study group is analyzed, resulted in Defendants writing this in their 2016 published version of the MMS - "no statistically significant results were observed over the entire study population."
+And in the results section, they acknowledged that this was true for every endpoint that they studied - no statistical differences at all.16

-106. In fact, it was only after the study results showed no efficacy for the original hypothesis that Defendants went on a data-mining excursion and found that there were purported statistically significant results in one subgroup when their results were combined, and which subgroup Defendant contends comprise individuals "with either minimal or no cognitive impairment."
+108. In fact, it was only after the study results showed no efficacy for the original hypothesis that Defendants went on a data-mining excursion and found that there were purported statistically significant results in one subgroup when their results were combined, and which subgroup Defendant contends comprise individuals "with either minimal or no cognitive impairment."

-107. And apart from being the by-product of improper data-mining there is another reason why trying to differentiate between different subgroups that are grouped by AD8 status is improper as well.
+109. And apart from being the by-product of improper data-mining there is another reason why trying to differentiate between different subgroups that are grouped by AD8 status is improper as well.

-108. Because, as discussed here, the persons tasked with conducting the MMS were not qualified to conduct clinical trials, they chose a device to categorize individual study subjects' cognitive status at baseline (the beginning of the study) and at several points during the study (midpoints and the end) called the AD8.
+110. Because, as discussed here, the persons tasked with conducting the MMS were not qualified to conduct clinical trials, they chose a device to categorize individual study subjects' cognitive status at baseline (the beginning of the study) and at several points during the study (midpoints and the end) called the AD8.